The Hawaiian hoops star is poised to own the paint in the American Athletic Conference.

 Tolentino played his freshman and sophomore seasons of high school basketball at Maryknoll High School in Honolulu.
 He led the team to back-to-back state championships.
 Last season, he recorded 13 points, 10 rebounds, and 3.5 blocks per game en route to a Honolulu Star-Advertiser All-State selection.

-In the midst of the coronavirus pandemic and COVID-19 outbreak, Tolentino transferred to Hamilton High School in Ohio for his junior season.
+In the midst of the coronavirus pandemic and COVID-19 outbreak last year, Tolentino transferred to Hamilton High School in Ohio for his junior season.

 Tolentino is training on a consistent basis.
-He trained with Kai Sotto — who will play in the NBA G-League this year — in Atlanta, Georgia at East West Private (Sotto is looking be the first player born in Philippines to be selected in the NBA Draft).
+He trained with Kai Sotto — who was supposed to play in the NBA G-League last year and plays professionally in Australia — in Atlanta, Georgia at East West Private (Sotto is looking be the first player born in Philippines to be selected in the NBA Draft).
 In Ohio, he’s been working out with Griffin Elite, a basketball training program.

-Tolentino has a few more years until he suits up for the Tigers, but his dedication to the game is evident.
+Tolentino has a one more year of high school basketball until he suits up for the Bearcats, but his dedication to the game is evident.